Epistle of Barnabas: Gnosis

 In its first chapter, the Epistle states that its intention is that the "sons and daughters" to whom it is addressed should have, along with their faith, perfect knowledge.
 The knowledge (in Greek, γνῶσις, gnosis) that the first part (chapters 1−17) aims to impart is "an essentially practical γνῶσις, somewhat mystical in character, which seeks to make known the deeper sense of scripture".
 The first part, of an exclusively exegetical character, provides a spiritual interpretation of scripture.

 The second part opens with a declaration (chapter 18:1) that it is turning to "another knowledge" (γνῶσις).
 This second gnosis is "the knowledge of the will of God, the art of enumerating and specifying his commandments, and applying them to various situations", a halakhic, as opposed to an exegetical, gnosis.

-The gnosis of the Epistle of Barnabas by no means links it with Gnosticism.
-On the contrary, it shows "an implicit anti-Gnostic stance": "Barnabas's gnosis can be seen as a precursor of the gnosis of Clement of Alexandria, who distinguished the 'true' gnosis from the 'knowledge falsely so-called' espoused by heretics".
+The gnosis of the Epistle of Barnabas does not link it with Gnosticism.
+It shows "an implicit anti-Gnostic stance": "Barnabas's gnosis can be seen as a precursor of the gnosis of Clement of Alexandria, who distinguished the 'true' gnosis from the 'knowledge falsely so-called' espoused by heretics".

+Connection to Marcionism

+Historian Paula Fredriksen situates the Epistle of Barnabas within the competition between proto-orthodox and Marcionite Christians: both rejected Jewish sacrifice, but for opposite theological reasons.
+In her view, Barnabas's arguments served in part to counter Marcion's dualistic theology, according to which the benevolent God of the Gospel, who sent Jesus into the world as savior, was the true supreme being, distinct from and opposed to the God of the Hebrew Bible, whom Marcion regarded as a malevolent deity.